-The U.S. Border Patrol is not happy when its agents abuse the power they have been granted in order to perform their duties.
-In fact, agents are required to take sensitivity training, extensively study criminal law and follow all rules listed by the Border Patrol.
-In other words, wielding power against people will get you written up or cost you the job.
+Naturally, all of this power can be abused when not properly handled or respected.
+The U.S. Border Patrol isn't happy when its agents mishandle the power they've been granted in order to perform their duties.
+Agents are required to take sensitivity training, extensively study criminal law, and follow all rules listed by the Border Patrol.
+Wielding excessive power against people will get you written up or cost you the job.